cfoust/cy/docs/src/replay-mode.md

 In the future, `cy` may give you more fine-grained control over specifically what it records and when, but for now this is not configurable.

-If you wish to opt out of recording to disk entirely, set [the `:data-directory` parameter](/parameters.md#default-parameters) to an empty string.
+If you wish to opt out of recording to disk entirely, set {{param data-directory}} to an empty string.
 Note that `cy` will continue to hold on to your terminal sessions in memory.

 For example: